 Trade Gothic is one of the key elements for the visual identity and Amnesty International.
 Trade Gothic is a highly useful font for organization’s logo, print design and advertising fields.

-Trade Gothic Alternative Fonts
+Trade Gothic Free Fonts

 The below fonts are very similar fonts to Avenir based on kerning, glyphs, shapes and font styles.
 These fonts are from Google fonts so you can use them for both personal and commercial projects.